 Competencies, on the other hand, tend to emphasize the application of skills, knowledge and dispositions rather than content knowledge.
 Competency-based models approach content as the backdrop, while putting essential skills and dispositions front and center.
 In this way, content serves as the context for practicing and demonstrating “transferable” competencies that can be applied in different contexts.
 Take, for instance, the ability to persuade an audience: whether you’re in a classroom, a courtroom, or a congressional hall, many of the underlying knowledge, skills, and dispositions are the same.

 Why this lack of emphasis on content knowledge?
-While content knowledge is certainly important for particular career pathways and its value as social currency, it’s a bit of a moving target, and a bias one at that.
+While content knowledge is certainly important for particular career pathways and its value as social currency, it’s a bit of a moving target, and a biased one at that.
 Who decides which content knowledge is important, for example, in a US history course?
 And how can we know what content knowledge will be important and relevant in 20 years from now?

 This is yet another point in the case for personalized education in which learning pathways reflect the interests and goals of the individual, and in which less and less precious instructional time is spent on information that is ever-changing, more accessible than ever because of technology, and of varying levels of relevance and importance to people’s lives.